MicrosoftDocs/customer-insights/ci-docs/segment-builder.md

 ---
 title: "Create complex segments with segment builder"
-description: "Create segments of customers to group them based on various attributes." ms.date: 03/25/2022
+description: "Use segment builder to create complex segments of customers by grouping them based on various attributes." ms.date: 03/25/2022

 ms.subservice: audience-insights